Project Guidelines and Suggestions

 going to use.
 Examples of poster presentations can be seen in the

-halls of the forestry building and the Ag Science building.
+halls of the CNR building and the Ag Science building.
 You

-should look at these to get ideas.
+should look at some of these to get ideas.
 Regardless of style of poster

 you choose to make, here are a few points to consider: